 Shell Out: This one's a slightly expensive market and all the furniture that you see, ranges from INR 6,000 to INR 20,000.

-Pro-Tip: Of course, as the rule goes, make sure to bargain heavily to your benefit.
+Pro-Tip: Of course, as the rule goes, make sure to bargain for your benefit.
 Your buy is only going to be as good as your bargain.

 Crawford market is known for a lot many things, like beauty products, stationery, home decor, kitchen and home items, a thriving fruit and vegetable market and so much more, but it even has some furniture stores that will catch your fancy.